-The Global Esperanto Youth Organization (TEJO: Tutmonda Esperantista Junulara Organizo) is an organization of young Esperanto speakers with individual members and country sections in around 40 countries.
+The World Esperanto Youth Organization (Tutmonda Esperantista Junulara Organizo, TEJO) is an organization of young Esperanto speakers with individual members and country sections in around 40 countries.
 TEJO itself is the youth section of the Universal Esperanto Association (UEA: Universala Esperanto Asocio).
 Its main seat is located in Rotterdam, The Netherlands.

 TEJO organizes an International Youth Congress (IJK) annually in a different location in the world.
 Other events organized by TEJO include seminars and training in various topics.
 TEJO publishes the socio-cultural newspaper Kontakto and the online newsletter TEJO Aktuale.
 Among the most well-known TEJO projects, there is Pasporta Servo – a social network that integrates people who offer free hosting in their homes and those who would like to use this possibility.
 The organization fights for the cultural richness of linguistic diversity, human rights and particularly their linguistic side and global understanding through easy access to international contacts.